skroutz/developer.skroutz.gr/README.md

 ## Deploy

-Deployment is handled automatic on push.
+Deployment is handled automatically on push.

 ## License